zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==
+= 3.1.3 =
+* Fixed bug causing updater to always say there is an update

 = 3.1.2 =
 * Fixed bug when manual payments are unlimited
 * Fixed bug with trim() vs empty() calls on content availability